Enabling and disabling detailed per-query and database counter metrics

 -

-To turn on Performance Insights, select Enable Performance Insights.
-To turn off Performance Insights for your DB cluster, choose the option Database Insights – Standard and deselect the option Enable Performance Insights.
+Select Enable collecting detailed per-query and database counter metrics to enable it.
+To turn it off for your DB cluster, choose the option Database Insights – Standard and deselect the option Enable collecting detailed per-query and database counter metrics.

-If you choose Enable Performance Insights, you have the following options:
+If you choose Enable collecting detailed per-query and database counter metrics, you have the following options:

 -

-Retention (for the Standard mode of Database Insights only) – The amount of time to retain Performance Insights data.
-The retention setting in the free tier is Default (7 days).
+Retention – The amount of time to retain Database Insights data.
+The retention setting is Default (7 days).
 To retain your performance data for longer, specify 1–24 months.
-For more information about retention periods, see Pricing and data retention for Performance Insights.
+For more information about retention periods, see Pricing and data retention for Database Insights.

 -